mvolkmann/blog/src/gleam.md

 For example, `import gleam/io.{debug, println}`. followed by `println("Hello, World!")`.

+## Type Inference

+Gleam infers the types of all variables, function parameters, and function return types.
+Types can be specified for documentation purposes, but they must match the inferred types.

+The Gleam language server, used by VS Code Gleam extension, enables hovering over a variable, function defintion, or function call to display their inferred types in a popup.

+Just like OCaml, Gleam supports different operators for integer and floating point values.

 ## Web Development

 Gleam web development is supported by many libraries including